 - A dash of smoked paprika

-- Garlicky: Try stirring in roasted garlic or garlic powder for a flavor-packed version.
+- Garlicky: Try stirring in roasted garlic or garlic powder for a flavor-packed version like these.

 - Sweet: Use sweet potatoes instead of Yukon Golds to make mashed sweet potatoes.